barsoom/devbook/definition_of_done/README.md

 ## Changes to the public site

+* Front-end code
-* Front-end code has been verified in browsers (for the general public: IE8+, latest Firefox, Chrome, Safari)
+  * Has been verified in browsers (for the general public: IE8+, latest Firefox, Chrome, Safari)
+  * Has been verified to be responsive, if the project has that goal
 * The support team has been informed about it and tried using it
 * The FAQ or equivalent has been changed (if applicable)
 * Copy has correct spelling, grammar and pluralization